Categories:

 One of the key goals of palliative care is to reduce the physical symptoms of your disease.
 This treatment focuses on alleviating symptoms such as pain, nausea, and fatigue.
 Reducing your symptoms can reduce the suffering caused by disease, making you more comfortable and enabling you to enjoy activities and time with your loved ones.

 Palliative care also provides spiritual and social support.
-This could mean providing you with counseling and care from a clergy member of your religion.
-It could also mean grief counseling and therapy for your and your loved ones, or care from a social worker who provides you with resources and counseling.
-In addition to religious support, you can receive care such as narrative therapy, counseling, and education.
+This could mean providing you with counselling and care from a clergy member of your religion.
+It could also mean grief counselling and therapy for you and your loved ones, or care from a social worker who provides you with resources and counselling.
+In addition to religious support, you can receive care such as narrative therapy, counselling, and education.

 Finally, palliative care offers holistic support for your family and loved ones.
 It includes both physical and psychological support.
-Care for your family could include grief counseling and connection with community resources.
+Care for your family could include grief counselling and connection with community resources.

 You qualify for palliative care if you have a serious, incurable illness.
 It does not have to be a life-threatening illness, but it does have to be an illness that significantly limits your quality of life for you to be eligible for palliative care.